 Email as a default tool for collaboration is limiting the industry and exposing security risk

 According to data collected by STRATMOR in a study commissioned by Qualia, lenders primarily rely on email to collaborate on tasks with title partners.
-In fact, 1 in 4 lenders is exchanging upwards of 30 emails and phone calls per loan.
+In fact, 1 in 4 lenders exchanges upwards of 30 emails and phone calls per loan.
 Taken at scale, this is an operational nightmare.
-The STRATMOR study also found that 1 in 4 lenders work with on average more than 100 different title companies in a given month.
+The STRATMOR study also found that 1 in 4 lenders work with more than 100 different title companies in a given month on average.

 Housing supply and affordability issues require proactive solutions from many parties

 Several speakers spoke to the need for more proactive solutions to ensure a greater share of people have access to homeownership now and in the future.
 Senator Kirk Watson, former Austin Mayor and Texas State Senator who’s running for Austin Mayor again this November, discussed his vision for building up more opportunities for Austinites to gain access to homeownership through greater financial stability.
 His vision includes greater access to free training so individuals can gain the certifications necessary for skilled labor positions.
-ALTA CEO, Diane Tomb, echoed these sentiments as it relates to career development when she discussed the opportunities for people without college degrees to find careers in the title industry.
+ALTA CEO Diane Tomb echoed these sentiments regarding career development when she discussed the opportunities for people without college degrees to find careers in the title industry.
 ALTA is actively exploring avenues to bring more people into the industry through education programs.

 Alex Lofton, CEO of Landed, a PropTech company that helps essential professionals buy homes, reminded attendees that while long-term solutions (like Watson’s plan) are on the horizon, the industry can’t wait to take action in the midst of an urgent demand for affordable housing.
 “Homeownership access continues to get narrower… there needs to be [real-time] solutions to democratize that.”

 The industry has proven its resilience and ability to reinvent itself